AgathiyanChe/Basics-BigData/Readme.md

  > A table is simply an HDFS directory containing one or more files. its path is: `/user/hive/warehouse/people`

-If a new table is wanted with the same definition, we can use `LIKE`:
+Create new table using `LIKE` statement:
 ```sql
 CREATE TABLE people_otherCountry LIKE people
 ```
-If a new table is wanted with the same definition, we can use `SELECT` statement as well:
+Create a new table using `SELECT` statement as well:
 ```sql
 CREATE TABLE people_otherCountry AS SELECT * FROM people
 ```